spencerm19/Useful-Scripts/README.md

 ### Notes
 - The script automatically disconnects from Exchange Online upon completion
-- The CSV file is created in the same directory as the script
+- The CSV file is created in the same directory as the script with the current date in the filename (e.g., O365GroupMembers-01012024.csv)
 - Existing Exchange Online sessions are preserved and reused
 - Error handling is implemented for group retrieval